 I use a drawbench to create differently shaped wire.
 See below for some links on this topic.

 How to Roll Metal Through the Rolling Mill

 “Question: I have a book that tells you to turn the metal end over end while rolling it.
-Does end over end mean leading edge over to tailing edge or left side over to right?
+Does end over end mean leading edge over to trailing edge or left side over to right?
 In the same book, it tells you that wavy sheet means you changed direction without annealing first.
 I cannot find anywhere on the internet where you get tips on how to roll metal correctly.
 Maybe I’m asking the wrong search questions.”